josephwright/josephwright.github.io/_posts/2023-08-02-uncertainties-in-siunitx.md

 fingers-crossed that means it all works 100%!

 Now, for v3.3, I've looked at another long-standing request: asymmetric uncertainties.
-For this release, I've kept this are simple, as it's one I know less about.
+For this release, I've kept this area simple, as it's one I know less about.
 There's just a 'compact' input form, and one (compact) output form.
 So we can input `1.23(4:5)` and get in TeX terms `$1.23^{+0.04}_{-0.05}$` typeset.
 Asymmetric and symmetric uncertainties can be intermixed, and you can